 - Remove the neck, bag of heart-gizzard-liver, and anything else inside the cavity.
 I even found a bag of gravy in mine!
 Make sure you check the neck cavity too.

-- You can save the bag with the heart, liver and gizzard to chop up and put in your stuffing, rinse it and put it in the turkey cavity to cook or discard them.
+- You can save the bag with the heart, liver and gizzard to chop up and put in your stuffing if you want to.
+Otherwise, rinse them and put them in the turkey cavity to cook or just discard.